spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

        show_menubar: bool
        enable_keyboard_shortcuts: bool

 This is just the same as the tuple in terms of number of states, we’ve just added names for each field.
+Classes like this are also product types.

 Let’s now consider the case of union types.
 Suppose we want to represent the sign of a number, and we want to represent it with an integer: -1 for negatives, 0 for zero, +1 for positives.
 We can represent this in Python using something like this: